 Network providers should always bill the plan directly.
-But sometimes they make mistakes and ask you to pay for your services.
+But sometimes they make mistakes, and ask you to pay for your services.

-- We do not allow providers to bill you for covered services.
-We pay our providers directly, and we protect you from any charges.
-This is true even if we pay the provider less than the provider charges for a service. - Whenever you get a bill from a network provider, send us the bill.
+- Whenever you get a bill from a network provider send us the bill.
 We will contact the provider directly and resolve the billing problem. - If you have already paid a bill to a network provider, send us the bill along with documentation of any payment you have made.
 You should ask us to pay you back for your covered services.